surfer190/fixes/docs/juniper/junos-associate-JNCIA-learning.md

         }
     }

-> use `commit confirmed` espescially with firewall filters
+> use `commit confirmed` especially with firewall filters

 * policer - allows you to invoke a traffic policer
 * loss-priority - specifies class-of-service information